MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 The PC information page includes detailed information about your Surface device:

 - **Model** – Your Surface device's model, such as Surface Laptop Studio 2 or Surface Pro 9, is displayed here.
-The exact configuration of your device is not shown (such as processor, disk size, or memory size).
+The exact configuration of your device isn't shown (such as processor, disk size, or memory size).
 - **System UUID** – This Universally Unique Identification number is specific to your device and is used to identify the device during deployment or management.

 - **Serial number** – This number identifies this specific Surface device for asset tagging and support scenarios.